schoelco/collective.imageinbox/README.txt

 Overview
 --------

-If you upload a standalone image into your site then you'll get your image preview in a thickbox instead being redirected to separate image full screen view.
+If you upload a standalone image into your site this package allows you to display your image preview in a thickbox instead of redirecting to a stand-alone page.

-If you link a scale of already existing image in your Page body via TinyMCE editor then you'll also get image full version preview in a thickbox.
+Further, if you link from a scaled version to a full version of an image inside the TinyMCE editor this package allows you to display the full version view in a thickbox.

-Finally if you upload image as part of News Item content object into dedicated Image Field, then you also will get it's original size preview in a thickbox.
+Finally, if you upload images as part of a News Item content object into dedicated Image Field, then you also will get it's original size preview in a thickbox.

 Compatibility
 -------------

-This add-on was tested for Plone 4.0 and 4.1 series.
+This add-on was tested for the Plone 4.0 and 4.1 series.
 So it works for both:

 * old style image scales source urls like ``/image_thumb``
 * as well as for new ``/@@images/image/thumb``-like urls provided by